Starz: Lionsgate+

 On September 28, 2022, Lionsgate announced the international Starzplay service would be rebranded as Lionsgate+ the following day in most countries, eliminating much of the conflict between Lionsgate and Disney's Star brand.
 The Starzplay Arabia and Lionsgate Play services would not be affected at that time, while Starz in the U.S. and Canada merely rebranded with a new version of the "STARZ" logo.

 In November 2022, it was announced that Lionsgate+ was ending operations in the markets of France, Germany, Italy, Spain, Benelux, the Nordics, and Japan before the end of the company's fiscal year.

 In August 2023, Lionsgate announced that Lionsgate+ would leave Latin America on December 31, 2023.
 In November, the shutdown date was changed to December 11, 2023, while customers who have accessed Lionsgate+ through Amazon Prime Video would have continued to access streaming until February 9, 2024.

 On November 4, 2023, Lionsgate announced that Lionsgate+ would cease its operations in the UK in early 2024.
 On December 19, it was confirmed that the shutdown date would be on February 29, 2024.

+On November 14, 2024, Lionsgate+ became available in New Zealand as an add-on subscription via Amazon Prime Video.

+On January 13, 2026, Lionsgate sold Lionsgate Play's Indian and Southeast Asian operations to the streaming service's president Rohit Jain for an undisclosed sum.
+As part of the transaction, Jain left Lionsgate and secured a multi-year licensing agreement to use the Lionsgate name for the service as well as access to catalog content for the streamer.

+On April 9, 2026, Lionsgate+ became available in the United States as an add-on subscription via Amazon Prime Video.